 Inverness means “at the mouth of the River Ness”, and the river is the soul of the city.
-Wandering along the river to the Ness Islands, about 2 km from the city centre, gives a lovely perspective on the city, passing grand stone Victorian homes to the wilderness of the leafy islands, then back past the modern Eden Court arts complex and the Inverness Cathedral before returning to the high street.
-The more adventurous can continue their journey to the mystical Loch Ness, a breathtaking sight even in the harshest of weather.
+Wandering along the river to the Ness Islands, about 2 km from the city centre, gives a lovely perspective on the city.
+You pass grand stone Victorian homes to the wilderness of the leafy islands.
+Then back past the modern Eden Court arts complex and the Inverness Cathedral before returning to the high street.
+The more adventurous can continue their journey to the mystical Loch Ness.
+Loch Ness is a breathtaking sight even in the harshest of weather.
 Loch Ness is also home to the charming village of Drumnadrochit (and its numerous Scottish-themed gift shops) and the beautiful Urquhart castle ruins, both a 20-minute drive from the city.

 What do you like best about your city?

 Inverness is the perfect base to explore the Highlands.
 The city is surrounded by stunning scenery, most of which feels isolated and peaceful.
-It has the amenities of any city – supermarkets, dozens of restaurants, bars and clubs for every taste, the main British high street shops – yet is a manageable size.
+It has the amenities of any city.
+Ther are supermarkets, dozens of restaurants, bars and clubs for every taste.
+The main British high street shops – yet the city is a manageable size.
 The quality of life is among the best of UK cities.

 The easiest walk is around the islands, mentioned above.
-A bit further a field, a walk along the Moray Firth from Fortrose to Chanory Point is a lovely way to spend an afternoon, especially in summer when dolphins and seals frolic in the currents.
+A bit further a field, a walk along the Moray Firth from Fortrose to Chanory Point.
+It is a lovely way to spend an afternoon.
+Especially in summer when dolphins and seals frolic in the currents.
 For the hardcore, Ben Wyvis is a 40-minute drive away.
 At 3432 feet, this challenging hike allows walkers to ‘bag’ their first Munro (the nomenclature for the 284 peaks in Scotland over 3000 ft high).

 Hootananny offers the most diverse nightlife for locals and visitors.
 The three-floor venue features live music to suit all tastes.
 The Bothy highlights local acoustic musicians, Madhatters showcases indie and rock bands, and the ground floor ceilidh bar features nightly traditional music from around Scotland.
 “Hoots” also serves delicious, inexpensive Thai food, and nabbing dinner before the nightly ceilidh session ensures a place to sit for the evening.
 Be wary of an archaic but enforced midnight curfew on weekends; if you’re not inside a bar by midnight, you’re not getting in.